01 of 12

 Pebble tile as a backsplash?
-What?
 For any surface that requires frequent cleaning, such as behind stoves, you will want flat tile.
 Not bumpy tile.
 Not rocky tile.
-Nothing weird.
-But before you get any wrong impressions, read on.
+But looks can be deceiving.

 This natural stone java black pebble tile comes attached to mesh sheets that are one-foot square.
 This means: no laborious piecing together of little tile to little tile.
 While a bit on the expensive side, it's a reasonably priced installation if you limit it to backsplash areas, as pictured.

-As for that pebble problem, in this photo, you'll see that the surface is flat.
-So, it looks like pebbles but it behaves just like conventional flat tile.Continue to 5 of 12 below.
+As for that pebble problem, the surface of this mosaic tile is flat.
+So it looks like pebbles but it behaves just like conventional flat tile.Continue to 5 of 12 below.

 05 of 12